MicrosoftDocs/dynamics-365-intelligent-order-management/transfer-order-in-iom.md

 The following prerequisites must be met to activate dual-write support for purchase orders:

 It is important to have the following dual-write packages installed or updated to ensure that you have the latest versions.

-Dual-write core solution package
+- Dual-write core solution package
-Dual-write Application Core package
+- Dual-write Application Core package
-Dual-write Finance package
+- Dual-write Finance package
-Dual-write Human Resources package
+- Dual-write Human Resources package

 If your environment already has dual-write for sales orders installed, ensure that it is up-to-date.
 If you have an older version of Intelligent Order Management running in your instance which already has dual-write installed, ensure that you import the UX solution package for Purchase Orders and Transfer Orders.

 ## General guidelines for installing the add-on UX package for new users

 If you are installing Intelligent Order Management first, you should install the dual-write solution before importing the UX package solution.

 If you are installing the dual-write solution first, the UX package solution will be imported as part of the install.
 Intelligent Order Management can then be installed afterwards.

 ## Initial sync of pre-requisite tables

-To create new **Transfer orders** and work with existing **Transfer orders**, you must sync the reference data between Supply Chain Management and Dataverse.
+To create new **Transfer orders** and work with existing **Transfer orders**, you must sync the reference data between Supply Chain Management and Microsoft Dataverse.
 You use the initial write functionality to detect the table relationships and find the tables that you must enable for a given map.
 In the dual write synch settings you will see the pre-requisite tables for both **Transfer Order Header** and **Transfer Order Products**

-Following tables need to be synched for header.
+The following tables need to be synched for header:

 - Sites
 - Worker